 Because if creating a Horcrux is known to cause a physical effect upon the creator’s appearance, then Albus must, at the very least, have been retroactively suspicious of Riddle’s “elegantly wasted” appearance during his interview with Madam Smith.

 But that does not mean that the Horcrux Tom had created by that point was the Diary.
 He already had possession of the Ring.
 Which Harry did not notice him wearing in the interview with Madam Smith.

 Why is it so hard to believe that he may have managed to commit an additional murder, that not even Albus heard the slightest hint of?
-While still under the Trace?
+Either while still under the Trace, or very soon after leaving Hogwarts at the age of 18?
 Without any mention of there having been a suspicious death around that time?
 It really does seem the most likely solution, given our persistent and continuing lack of information.
 But somehow that explanation just doesn’t satisfy.

 Whatever Tom did, he either did it in a (probably unsavory) wizarding district (in Hogsmeade?
 Knockturn Alley?) and it escaped notice, or he did it somewhere outside of the ww, but was able to get away from the area quickly enough that the inevitable report of magic performed among Muggles did not identify him.